benejio/qRRT-3D-Jaco/README.md

 High-level current takeaways:

 - A* works, but becomes slow in harder 6D grid scenarios.
-- Classical grid-RRT is generally fast and stable.
+- Classical grid-RRT is generally more reliable across the 20-seed Scenario 3 sweep.
-- Quantum grid-RRT is less stable, but showed promising behavior in Scenario 3.
+- Grover-guided grid-RRT is less stable overall, but it can require fewer iterations among successful runs in some candidate-count settings.
-- The strongest observed result so far was Scenario 3 at k = 512:

-    Classical grid-RRT: about 45.8 s
-    Quantum grid-RRT:   about 17.6 s
+- Scenario 3 showed candidate-set saturation: increasing the requested candidate count did not always increase the usable candidate pool after filtering.

-This does not prove quantum speedup.
-It suggests that Grover-biased candidate selection may improve sampling behavior in some difficult planning cases.
+These results do not prove quantum speedup.
+They suggest that Grover-guided candidate selection can influence sampling behavior in some difficult planning cases, but its benefit depends on candidate-set construction, marked-subset quality, and random seed.

 ---